 - The Man from U.N.C.L.E.

 - The Walk

-Okay, so we’re gonna start with three movies that I keep telling people they need to see.
-The first two people don’t really know about.
-The third people know about but just haven’t seen.
-If you do nothing else from this point on in the article, watch these three movies.
+Okay, so we’re gonna start with two movies that I keep telling people they need to see that most people don’t really know about.
+If you do nothing else from this point on in the article, watch these movies.

 First, Remember.
 This movie is the closest I’ve seen to Hitchcock in the modern day.
 I’m not kidding.
 It’s directed by Atom Egoyan (who did The Sweet Hereafter) and stars Christopher Plummer as a man with Alzheimer’s who is living in a nursing home.
 His wife has died and he keeps forgetting.
 Martin Landau is another patient at the facility and he comes to him one day and says, “Do you remember what we talked about doing once your wife died?”
 And he tells him — they were both in Auschwitz.
 And they came to the country and spent years tracking down the sadistic prison guard who murdered both their families.
 And Plummer agreed (since Landau is in a wheelchair and can’t go anywhere) to go kill the guy, but only after his wife died.
 So Plummer sets out, Memento-style, with a letter detailing everything he needs to know, just so when his memory slips he can come back and know what needs to be done.
 And the film is him going around and figuring out — since they know the name the guy has been living under, but there are four of them in the country — which one is the guy.
 And it’s fucking great.
 Because you have this great thriller plot and then the Alzheimer’s aspect, wondering if he’ll be able to make it through to get done what he needs to get done.
 Trust me when I say this movie is great.
 And I cannot understand why no one’s seen it and why this isn’t on the list of the best films of the decade.
 Because it’s so goddamn good.
 Truly one of the greatest hidden gems of this decade.